 ✔️ It still shows promising results.

 But there is still debate on the effectiveness of this method and that is due to the differences that body hair has compared to head hair.
 The texture, color, length, and different growth rates are the main differences.
 Some studies show body hair can be a great way to restore hair loss.

 ✔️With the result of 95% survival for beard hair and 76% chest hair after a year of hair restoration on the scalp.

 The cost of body hair could be anywhere from $1.500 to $15.000.
 However, hair transplant costs in different regions vary based on the technique.

-Other than the procedure itself the location of the clinic, the level of expertise of the doctor, and other extra services provided by the clinic would affect the price as well.
+Other than the procedure itself, what affects the cost is the location of the clinic, the level of expertise of the doctor, and other extra services provided by the clinic.

 1- Mysore V. Body hair transplantation: a case report of a successful outcome.
 J Cutan Aesthet Surg.
 2013 Apr;6(2):113-6. doi: 10.4103/0974-2077.112676.
 PMID: 24023437; PMCID: PMC3764758.

 2- Saxena K, Savant SS.
 Body to Scalp: Evolving Trends in Body Hair Transplantation.
 Indian Dermatol Online J. 2017 May-Jun;8(3):167-175. doi: 10.4103/idoj.IDOJ_283_16.
 PMID: 28584752; PMCID: PMC5447335.